The museum Dhondt-Dhaenens is a private foundation recognized by the Flemish Government.

 In terms of its museum operations, the museum Dhondt- Dhaenens is primarily concerned with a nuanced historical contextualization of recent art history as well as the ongoing updating of its views on the works of artists represented in the permanent collection.
 Given the Museum’s historically-grown sensitivity for the significance of the committed art collector, we pay special attention to giving public access to and presenting interesting Flemish private collections.
 In this way, the museum presented the collection Roger and Hilda Matthys-Colle (2007), the collection Wilfried and Yannicke Cooreman (2009), the Collection Tony Herbert (2011) and the collection of Jeanne and Charles Vandenhove (2013).
-Recently the museum also presented the Proximus Art Collection (2015) and an institutional collection in the exhibition Walther Vanbeselaere, Collector for the state (2017).
+The museum also presented the Proximus Art Collection (2015) and an institutional collection in the exhibition Walther Vanbeselaere, Collector for the state (2017).
 Giving public access to the collections also forces the museum to reflect on the relationship between public and private and helps in finding new forms of collaboration models and management agreements.